ravgotrasahil/ravgotrasahil-github.io/teaching/r/utilities/utilities.md

 Data files:
 \* [utilities.csv](utilities.csv): monthly gas bill versus temperature for a house in Minnesota.
+Data source: Daniel T. Kaplan, *Statistical
+Modeling: A Fresh Approach*, 2009.

 First let's load the mosaic library and read in the utilities data set.